Torsion bar suspension: types and features. What is torsion bar suspension

 Semi-independent rear torsion beam

-READ ALSO ON THE WEBSITE
+READ ALSO ON THE SITE

-Today you can find car models with air or spring suspension, as well as those that use a spring type of suspension.
-But, the topic of our conversation today will be what it is and how the torsion bar suspension works.
+Today you can find car models with pneumatic or spring suspension, as well as those that use spring type suspension.
+But the topic of our conversation today will be what a torsion bar suspension is and how it works.

 Torsion bar suspension on a real car